Here’s what you need to know to execute a show-stopping geotargeting campaign

 When evaluating geotargeting for digital campaigns, they are the simplest and most effective when tied to mobile advertising, given that this is where the majority of location data originates.

 Social media allows multiple approaches, with the simplest being their existing targeting options.
-These platforms allow marketers to easily build audiences that live, work, and visit nearby locations, cities, zip codes, designated market areas (DMAs), counties, and states.
+These platforms allow marketers to easily build audiences that live, work and visit nearby locations, cities, zip codes, designated market areas (DMAs), counties, and states.
 Facebook, Instagram, Twitter, and Snapchat also allow marketers to upload their own data to create custom audiences.
 These sites match their audiences to a list of mobile advertising IDs that encompass the location-based audience.
-Read the “Guide to Building Custom Audiences on Social Media” if you learn more about this approach.

 Important Considerations for Geotargeting

-The next level of sophistication with geotargeting is to purchase pre-built audiences from audience marketplaces such as Kochava, adsquare or ubimo.
+The next level of sophistication with geofencing is to purchase pre-built audiences from audience marketplaces such as Kochava or adsquare.
 From those companies, marketers can purchase pre-selected cohorts of people with similar attributes and visits such as an audience of “Target shoppers” or “Disney World visitors.”
 Using an audience marketplace will give marketers a more targeted audience, but they lack transparency and customizability into exactly how the companies have built and determined those audiences.
 They will not have as much control over date ranges, nor be able to easily visualize competitive visits, nor have easy access to attribution measurements.

 The most sophisticated form of geotargeted marketing is to work with a mobile audience and analytics provider.
-These companies allow marketers to have control over the locations and dates ranges from which they want to custom build their audiences of real-world visitors.
-They can scale their audiences from one location, to regional, state or even on a national scale.
+These companies allow marketers to have control over the locations and dates range from which they want to custom build their audiences of real-world visitors.
+They also enable a wide look back period, so you have full control over finding audiences.
+They can scale their audiences from one location to regional, state, or even on a national scale.
 A location-based marketing platform also analyzes foot traffic so that marketers can understand audience performance before, during, and after campaigns.
+In fact, actual foot traffic that marketers can attribute to specific campaigns is precisely what advertisers need to demonstrate business outcomes from marketing efforts.
+It’s a best practice in geotargeting to get past impressions and clickthrough rates, and focus on metrics tied to sales or revenue.
+This becomes possible with sophisticated foot traffic attribution reports.
+For those advertisers who need to tie ads directly to location visits, pixel-based attribution is the right way to go.